Skip to content

 Signs of a passive-aggressive communication style in the workplace

 This person will have behavior that contradicts what they’re saying.
-For example, they may say that they love an idea while slouching their shoulders, rolling their eyes, and pouting in disbelief.
+For example, they may say they love an idea while slouching their shoulders, rolling their eyes, and pouting in disbelief.

 How to work with a passive-aggressive communicator